ambihome-gmbh/asyncapi/README.md

 - [ ] generate_tests nicht mit hardcoded pfad aufrufen, env-zugriff nicht in use sondern in __using__ -> TO-DO-4
 - [x] internal messages
   - [ ] when an internal message is the last in a sequence, it may not be received before test ends!
+- [ ] run tests in all examples also